How long does a mattress last? Memory foam, latex and hybrid types explained

 How to help your mattress last longer

-- Rotating the mattress to keep the surface even and supporting you well.
+- Rotating the mattress can keep the surface even and boost the support.
 Check out our guide to rotating a mattress.
 Some mattresses can also be flipped, but check first, as many are one-sided only.

-- Cleaning and airing your mattress to keep it fresh.
+- Cleaning and airing your mattress will keep it fresh.
 There are several easy ways to do this, which we cover in our feature on how to clean a mattress.
-You should also regularly wash your bedding to prevent sweat, dust mites and bacteria reaching your mattress.
-It’s also a good idea to keep pets off your mattress, especially heavier dogs, as the weight, and accidental tears from claws can quickly wear down a mattress.
+Also make sure to regularly wash your bedding as this is the layer in direct contact with your skin and therefore also your sweat, body oils and germs.
+It’s also a good idea to keep pets off your mattress, especially heavier dogs, as their weigh (and accidental tears from claws) can quickly wear down a mattress.

 - Don’t jump on your mattress!
 As fun as this is, it can lead to faster wear and tear, especially on any springs.